MCP Server

 - Use that content as context when generating outputs

 It removes the manual step of moving data between systems.
-More importantly, it makes your AI outputs grounded in real, first-party information instead of generic assumptions.
+More importantly, it grounds your AI outputs in real, first-party information rather than generic assumptions.

 If you are already using AI tools across your team, MCP is what turns them from general-purpose assistants into systems that understand your business.